 The Act makes no mention of the Good Samaritan needing any specific medical or emergency qualification.
-In-fact you are not considered, or specifically, protected by the Act if you are a health care or emergency worker or police officer.
+In fact, you’re not considered, or specifically, protected by the Act if you’re a health care or emergency worker or police officer.

 Under the Good Samaritan laws, a person who is acting in good faith in providing assistance to someone in need is protected from any personal liability in an emergency situation.

 When are you not protected from personal liability?

 While the Act clearly encourages people to assist in an emergency situation by protecting them from personal liability, it’s also fairly clear when protection doesn’t apply.

 It’s important to realise you’re not protected from personal liability if: